-The answer is it does not - it expands.
-You get more time, more community with your FIRE Faculty Leader and peers, deepened research training, more research results, and purposeful leadership training which will broaden your professional development and story.
+The answer is that it does not - it expands.
+You get more time, more community with your FIRE Faculty Leader and peers, deepened research training, more research results, and purposeful leadership training to broaden your professional development and story.

 If I am a UMD undergraduate not at all affiliated with FIRE, why should I apply?